 Studio photographers will appreciate that the Canon 5D Mark III (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
+Both the 5D Mark III and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark III was replaced by the Canon 5D Mark IV, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark III or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark III:

 - More detail: Offers more megapixels (22.1 vs 16.1MP) with a 17% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.